 The safety and efficacy of YERVOY have not been studied in patients with hepatic impairment.
 Based on the population pharmacokinetic results, no specific dose adjustment is necessary in patients with mild hepatic impairment (see section 5.2).
 YERVOY must be administered with caution in patients with transaminase levels ≥5 x ULN or bilirubin levels >3 x ULN at baseline (see section 5.1).

 YERVOY is for intravenous use.
-The recommended infusion period is 30 or 90 minutes, depending on the dose.
+The recommended infusion period is 30 minutes.

 YERVOY can be used for intravenous administration without dilution or may be diluted in sodium chloride 9 mg/ml (0.9%) solution for injection or glucose 50 mg/ml (5%) solution for injection to concentrations between 1 and 4 mg/ml.